victoraavila/Web-Scraping-IC/README.md

 ```
 <br />

 Finally, if you are using **Windows**, you have to run the **geckodriver.exe** file located in 'Webdriver Proxy/Windows' to install it.
 This is necessary to execute Firefox autonomously.
+Linux users doesn't need to install geckodriver manually.